proteanhq/protean/docs/guides/domain-definition/fields/simple-fields.md

 ## Identifier

 An Identifier.
-The identity type is String type by default, but can be changed with `IDENTITY_TYPE` configuration attribute for all entities, or can be set per entity with the `identity_type` parameter.
+The identity type is String type by default, but can be changed with `identity_type` configuration attribute for all entities, or can be set per entity with the `identity_type` parameter.

 **Optional Arguments**